jnishanjain/jnishanjain/README.md

-# Helloooo:
+# 👋Hii, I'm Ishan!!
-I am an freelancer and also a student <br>Always looking for new fun projects to contribute <br>
+I am an freelancer and also a student <br>Always looking for new fun projects to work on.  <br>
+An machine learning enthusiast who is learning more everyday.

 ## 🌐 Socials: